 Inspect the roof components at least twice a year to make sure that all the seals are not cracked or worn.
 Proper maintenance of seals is necessary to keep moisture from entering and causing severe damage such as rot, mold, or mildew.
 If you encounter drying, cracked, or weathered seals, make sure to reseal as necessary.
 Remove the old worn seals first before reapplying the new seals.
-Check with your dealer for the type of caulking required for thermoplastic polyolefins (TPO) roofs and the correct methods of resealing.
-Silicones and synthetic sealers cannot be used on the rubber roofs.
-Special sealers are also required for the skylights.
-Your Thor Motor Coach dealer may perform the periodic roof seals for you if desired.
+Check with your dealer for the

-EXTRUSIONS AND ALUMINUM SURFACES
+EXTRUSIONS AND ALUMINUM